 Failure means that there is a lack of success.
-Therefore, my personal definition of failure means that you do NOT have enough evidence to determine that you are successful.
-Evidence of success tells us that you are heading in the right direction.
+Therefore, my personal definition of failure means that you do not have enough evidence to determine that you are successful.
+Evidence of success tells us you are heading in the right direction.

 My question to you is this….

 Thinking about this topic, I started researching success stories.
 Every success story has a downside.
 The psychologist in me looked for patterns.
 It is the patterns that give us clues.

 Often, in our personal lives, it is the patterns that keep us stuck.
 These patterns cross generations, classes, neighborhoods, groups, and organizations.

 Life has a peculiar way of kicking us in the “you know what”.
 When there is something you need to learn, something that you need to work on, the same situation will continue to repeat itself until you face it, and dedicate 100 percent of yourself to succeed in it.

 Striving for success is like the movie Groundhog Day.
 Actor Bill Murray had to relive the same day repeatedly.
 This allowed him to identify patterns and set up a course of action.
 Therefore, there are patterns to achieving success.